katetushkan/ITandDDP/README.md

 NOTE: Pls, think about structure of ur project, its scalability and data it is going to process.

-## Work №5 "JS Modules"
+## Work №5 "API Integration"

-To accomplish this work u need to create modules to work with 3rd party API.
+To accomplish this work u need to create modules to work with 3rd party API and integrate ur app with them.
 It can be Google Calendar, Google Disk, Firebase Services, Mongo DB, AWS S3, Yandex.Maps, GitHub API and so on, whatever ur application needs.’

 These modules should be independent, which means that I can add it to any application I want to, and it’s gonna work.
 U need to create files with functions(like API, Validator, [DTO](https://en.wikipedia.org/wiki/Data_transfer_object)), then u should be able to import it any place u need this functionality and use it.